christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/ads-mk-iv-magpie.md

 ## Usage

-To make use of the ADS-MK IV, simply place the device on a wall within the fortified room you are defending.
+To make use of the ADS-MK IV, simply place the device on a wall or floor within the fortified room you are defending.

 ## Notes